AI-Enabled Pattern Harvesting

 Expertise lived in people.
 Judgment accumulated slowly.
 Learning how an organization actually operated required time, proximity, trust, and usually seniority.
 Even competitors who admired a company struggled to copy how it made decisions under pressure.

-AI removes that friction.
+AI reduces that friction.

 When intelligence is scarce, execution differentiates.
 When intelligence is abundant, governance differentiates.